 Additionally, one major benefit of completing a full term of service (one year, or 1700 hours of service) is the Eli Segal Education Award, currently at $5730 for a full term of service, and it increases almost every year.
 For instance, in 2008/2009 when I served in California, the education award hovered just over $4000.
 Members may receive up to two full-time education awards.

 The money, allocated upon successful completion of program requirements, can be used in many ways, like to pay existing qualifying student loans and future educational expenses.
 It can also pay for approved programs through accredited colleges and universities, such as National Outdoor Leadership School (NOLS) and certain study abroad programs.
 Try to stretch those dollars even further by choosing to attend a matching institution!

 Once you complete one or two terms of service and you decide what your next steps in life will be — whatever you choose — I guarantee you will have gained the confidence to successfully meet goals.
 You will learn how to face adversity and overcome obstacles; be creative and resourceful; be part of a diverse team and grow as a leader.
 Skills I believe are the building blocks of successful adventurers.

 Where can I find more information about AmeriCorps service?

-Before you decide to join an AmeriCorps program it’s important to research extensively to find the program that fits your ideals and needs.
+Before you decide to join an AmeriCorps program it’s important to research extensively to find the program that fits your values and needs.
 A successful and positive experience relies on it.

 - Begin with the Corporation for National and Community Service website.
 This site seriously has it all!
 Here you can learn the differences between AmeriCorps State & National, AmeriCorps VISTA, and AmeriCorps NCCC.
 Hint: the differences are vast!